OctopusDeploy/blog/blog/2021-06/github-actions-for-octopus-deploy/index.md

 ---
 title: Announcing GitHub Actions for Octopus Deploy
-description: GitHub Actions for Octopus Deploy is now available, enabling you to integrate your GitHub builds with deploys in Octopus.
-Learn how to get started.
+description: You can now integrate your GitHub builds with deployments in Octopus Deploy thanks to our GitHub Actions.
 author: rob.pearson@octopus.com
 visibility: public
 published: 2021-06-02-1400